 In this comprehensive guide, we'll explore the steps you can take to build a culture of accountability in your team, boosting morale and overall performance.

 Creating a Clear Vision and Setting Expectations

-- Develop a mission statement: Establish a clear mission statement that outlines the purpose and values of the organization.
-This will serve as a guiding principle for team accountability.
+Develop a mission statement: Establish a clear mission statement that outlines the purpose and values of the organization.
+This will serve as a guiding principle for your team's actions and decisions.